On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Introduction

-The motivation of this article stems from the recent work on curves with multiple corners which has revealed several interesting properties of \eqref{eq:VFE} as well as \eqref{eq:VFE-hyp} \cite{HozVega2014,HozKumarVega2019,HozKumarVega2020}.
+The motivation of this article stems from the recent work on curves with multiple corners which has revealed several interesting properties of \eqref{eq:VFE}--\eqref{eq:VFE-hyp} \cite{HozVega2014,HozKumarVega2019,HozKumarVega2020}.
 For instance, in \cite{HozKumarVega2020}, following the ideas of the Euclidean case \cite{HozVega2014}, the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} was addressed for an initial datum being a regular planar polygon in $\mathbb{R}^{1,2}$, i.e., \textit{planar $l$-polygon} (from now on, referred to as \textit{planar polygon problem}).
-Unlike its Euclidean counterpart a planar $l$-polygon is open and the parameter $l$ is the angle between any two of its sides \cite{FF}.
-At the level of the NLS equation, the corresponding initial data is an infinite sum of equally-spaced Dirac deltas with constant coefficients whose value depends on the initial configuration of the curve.
-Thanks to the Galilean symmetries of the NLS equation, using some analytical-algebraic techniques the evolution at the rational times can be obtained which in turn has been verified through numerical simulations.
-More precisely, it has been shown that the time evolution of $\T$ and $\X$ modulo a vertical movement, is $l^2/2\pi$-periodic.
-At the intermediate times that are rational multiples of $l^2/2\pi$, i.e., $\tpq = (l^2/2\pi)(p/q)$, with $\gcd(p,q)=1$, depending on the parity of $q$, the curve $\X$ will develop $q$ or $q/2$ times more number of sides than the initial curve in a given arc-length interval.
-This behavior which is reminiscent of the Talbot effect in optics \cite{BK,ET}, has also been noticed previously for polygonal curves in $\RR^3$ \cite{HozVega2014,HozKumarVega2019}.
-Let us recall that a similar dynamics was observed in real fluids \cite{GG}, see also \cite[Figure 1]{KumarPhd} where axis-switching phenomenon is clearly visible when the evolution of vortex filaments generated in a lab experiment (\texttt{\href{https://vimeo.com/83946699}{https://vimeo.com/83946699}}) are compared with that of an equilateral triangle\cite{KSI}.
+Characterized by the parameter $l>0$, unlike its Euclidean counterpart, a planar $l$-polygon is open \cite{FF}.
+At the level of the NLS equation, the corresponding initial data is a Dirac comb with constant coefficients, as a result, using the Galilean invariance and using some analytical-algebraic techniques the evolution at the rational times can be obtained up to a rigid movement.
+Numerical experiments confirm that as the polygonal curve evolves it develops more sides at each rational multiple of the time period, a behaviour reminiscent of the periodic Talbot effect in optics \cite{ET}.

-This complex dynamics is also present in the evolution of a single point located on the polygonal curve in both Euclidean and hyperbolic cases.
-For instance, in the case of a planar $l$-polygon, after removing the constant vertical height from the planar curve $\X(0,t)$, it was projected onto the complex plane and was called $z_l(t)$ for $t\in[0,l^2/2\pi]$ \cite{HozKumarVega2020}.
-Through numerical simulations, it was shown that as $l$ approaches zero, $z_l(t)$ converges to the complex version of Riemann's non-differentiable function \cite{Du}
+This complex dynamics is also present in the evolution of a point located on the polygonal curve in both Euclidean and hyperbolic cases \cite{HozVega2014,HozKumarVega2019,HozKumarVega2020}.
+For example, in the planar polygon problem, the curve $\X(0,t)$ was compared with the complex version of Riemann's non-differentiable function \cite{Du}